pair-finance/open_rails/README.md

 ## TODO
 * Floating input/output schema dependent on params(do we need it? oneOf solution maybe)
-* In the same situation user which belongs to company 10 has to be able only create orders for company 10
+* What if I create some sub-graph of data (like order->items), how to orchanize dynamic validation in the context?
-  * Maybe check in the implementatoion body
+*